Bugvi-Benjamin-M/First-Year-Project-Map-of-Denmark/documents/logbook.md

 - One member has not shown up at agreed upon time (revoked voting rights today)

 Notes from meeting:
-- We're having vacation next week from friday to sunday
+- We're having vacation next week from wednesday to sunday

 Next time:
 - Thursday at 10